lite-xl/lite-xl/README.md

 Head over to [releases](https://github.com/lite-xl/lite-xl/releases) and download the version for your operating system.

+### Windows

+Lite XL comes with installers on Windows for typical installations.
+Alternatively, we provide ZIP archives that you can download and extract anywhere and run directly.

+To make Lite XL portable (e.g. running Lite XL from a thumb drive), simply create a `user` folder where `lite-xl.exe` is located.
+Lite XL will load and store all your configurations and plugins in the folder.

+### macOS

+We provide DMG files for macOS.
+Simply drag the program into your Applications folder.

+> **Important**
+> Since Lite XL is not signed, you **must** run this command before starting Lite XL:
+>
+> ```sh
+> # clears attributes from the directory
+> xattr -cr /Applications/Lite\ XL.app
+> ```
+>
+> Otherwise, macOS will display a **very misleading error** saying that the application is damaged.

 ### Linux

 Unzip the file and `cd` into the `lite-xl` directory: